microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBITile.md

 # Copy-PowerBITile

 ## SYNOPSIS
-Creates a copy of the specified tile and adds it to a dashboard.
+Creates a copy of the specified Power BI tile and adds it to a Power BI dashboard.

 ## SYNTAX